superbeppe98/cisco-networking-basics/1_Communication_in_a_Connected_World.md

     - Latency refers to the amount of time, including delays, for data to travel from one given point to another
 - Throughput measurements do not take into account the validity or usefulness of the bits being transmitted and received.
 Many messages received through the network are not destined for specific user applications.
 An example would be network control messages that regulate traffic and correct errors
 - In an internetwork or network with multiple segments, throughput cannot be faster than the slowest link of the path from sending device to the receiving device.
 Even if all or most of the segments have high bandwidth, it will only take one segment in the path with lower bandwidth to create a slowdown of the throughput of the entire network
-- There are many online speed tests that can reveal the throughput of an internet connection.
+- There are many online speed tests that can reveal the throughput of an internet connection

 ## 1.3.3 Video - Throughput